Nectarbits

 To solve these issues, Uber assembled a dedicated design and engineering team to come up with a universal system, which resulted in the Base Web design system.
 Open-sourced in 2018, Base Web is a React component library implementing the Base design language that acts as a device-agnostic foundation for quickly and easily creating web applications.

-What is the design system?
+What is the Base Web Design System?

 A design system is a set of reusable components that, in combination with a set of rules and design tokens (referred to as entities), store visual design information, like colors or spacing, and enables you to build consistent and accessible applications quickly.